Rejjak/rn-riyo-cli/README.md

 # RN RIYO CLI
 ![riyo_riyo](https://user-images.githubusercontent.com/19728368/61596780-6fbdfc00-ac25-11e9-9893-e30d7c4c52f2.png)

-The RN RIYO CLI is a development tool for react native app development.
+RN RIYO CLI is a development tool for React Native app development.

-# Features!
+# Features

-  - Generating standard project structure and navigation with respect to type i.e, `sidebar`,`tabbar` and `basic`
+- Generates standard project structure and navigation based on type: `sidebar`, `tabbar`, or `basic`.
-  - Best rounting configuration implemented over there
+- Implements optimized routing configuration.
-  - Managing application package name and app name easily using this CLI that developer can change their android package name and App name without go to any specific file
+- Easily manage application package name and app name.
+Developers can change the Android package name and app name without modifying specific files.
-  - Generating keystore file, after generating this file, it will autometically configure as react native process.You no need to change menually
+- Generates a keystore file and automatically configures it with React Native.
+No manual changes needed.
-  - At the time of generating new screen, it's autometically imported to the navigation configurtion file
+- Automatically imports new screens into the navigation configuration file when generated.
-  - At the time of generating new screen a style file aslo be generate and this will import to this screen with some common code
+- Generates a corresponding style file for each new screen, imported with common code.
-  - Developer can aslo generate a single file, i.e., component, style and service as per requirment
+- Allows generation of individual files, such as components, styles, and services as needed.
-  - Lastly, using this CLI, developer can save their time for creating a new application and maintain best project structure
+- Saves developers time by creating new applications with a well-structured project setup.

-# What's new in the latest version!
+# What's New in the Latest Version
-- Added facebook integration functionalities with a single command.
-In this command you can easily setup your facebook integration for both platforms(Android,iOs) if exists.
-You no need to follow the documention for facebook integration, all the guide will provide this CLI, there will be generate a demo example for you in your project directory after running this command.
+- Added Facebook integration functionality with a single command.
+Easily set up Facebook integration for both Android and iOS platforms.
+No need to follow lengthy documentation—a demo example is generated in your project directory after running this command.

 ```sh
 rn-riyo setup-facebook your_facebook_app_id